At least once a week, an Amazon box arrives at our doorstep. While I love using Amazon as a consumer, I despise its affiliate program.

 In this article, I’ll review why I hate the Amazon affiliate program:

-I use link cloaking for all merchant links.
+I use link cloaking for all affiliate links.
 I do this even for merchants with whom I don’t currently have a relationship.

 The reasons why I like link cloaking: